wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 _\[Deleted\]_

-### Rule 33 Relevant Prior Art for the International Search
+### Rule 33---Relevant Prior Art for the International Search

 ##### 33.1 Relevant Prior Art for the International Search